pixijs/pixijs/CONTRIBUTING.md

 To setup for making changes you will need to take a few steps, we've outlined them below:

 1. Ensure you have node.js installed.
 You can download node.js from [nodejs.org][node].
+Because
+pixi uses modern JS features, you will need a modern version of node. v4+ is recommended.

 2. Fork the [pixi.js][pixi] repository, if you are unsure how to do this GitHub has a guides for the [command line][fork-cli] and for the [GitHub Client][fork-gui].